asigalov61/Markovify-Piano/README.md

 ***

-### Or, you can go rogue on algo music and create a nice AI accopmaniment with Melody-conditioned Music AI model:
+### Or, you can go rogue on algo music and create a nice accompaniment with Melody-conditioned Music AI model:
 ### https://colab.research.google.com/notebooks/magenta/piano_transformer/piano_transformer.ipynb

 ***